-At the end of the election, poll workers insert an "Ender Card" to tell the voting software to stop the election and enter Post-Election Mode.8 Poll workers can then use the machine to print a "result tape" showing the final vote tallies.
+At the end of the election, poll workers insert an "Ender Card" to tell the voting software to stop the election and enter Post-Election Mode (shown in Figure 3D).7 Poll workers can then use the machine to print a "result tape" showing the final vote tallies.
 The poll workers check that the total number of votes cast is consistent with the number of voters who checked in at the front desk.
 Assuming no discrepancy, the poll workers sign the result tape and save it.
+Members of the public are invited to watch this procedure and to see the contents of the result tape, including the vote tallies.